Reilly-Lab-Yale/variant_effects_mnoon/MPAC_gnomAD_preprocessing/README.md

-These scripts were written by me, Mackenzie Noon (mackenzie dot noon at yale dot edu) as part of publication (CITATION).

 # Purpose

 In sum, these scripts take genomic data from a variety of sources, use them to annotate a set of genetic variants, and produce a "count table" which records the number of times every posssible combination of categorical values occurs.
-Quantative annotations are thresholded to produce categorical variables.
-(There are two excpetions to this "thresholding" : phylo p and roulette mutation rate.
-For each of the two exceptions, other methods of summations are used : namely, average(metric) and average(metric^2) are computed for each bin. )
+Quantative annotations are thresholded to produce categorical variables or averaged.

-The generation of the "count table" facilitates rapid exploratory analysis and graphing in doenstream analysis.
-You can find the code for this analysis HERE.
+The generation of the "count table" facilitates rapid exploratory analysis and graphing in downstream analysis.
+You can find the code for the downstream analysis in the other half of this repository ().

-# Preliminary notes / warnings.
+# Preliminary notes

 Manual checks
 - This analysis uses many genomic data formats, which inconsistently use 0 and 1 based coordinates.
 In all nontrivial integrations of multiple formats, manual verification is performed.